isomerpages/moe-anglicanhigh/_about-us/FAQs.md

 **Q:	What is the cut-off point for Anglican High School?**

 A: The cut-off point varies from year to year.
-The PSLE score range is 4 to 12.
+The PSLE score range is 4 to 12 for the 2026 Sec 1 cohort.

 **Q:	Do students taking Higher Chinese Language (HCL) have priority for admission to Anglican High School during posting?**